Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 ### Media

-The images and background images/attachments used were taken from artist's [instagram](https://www.instagram.com/whereartjon/?hl=en) page.
+The images and background images/attachments used were taken from artist's [instagram](https://www.instagram.com/whereartjon/?hl=en) page and have been resized.

+Artist is a personal friend of mine.

 ### Design
 Homepage inspirations from https://liamd88.github.io/milestone-project-1-eminem/